MasterCloudApps-Projects/shopping-api-gateway/README.md

 * **api**: [openapi](https://swagger.io/specification/) definition with REST endpoints.
 * **checkstyle**: contains project style for IDE plugin.
 * **docker**: contains docker files
+  * **docker-compose.yml**: allows to launch the app and its necessary resources in local (MySQL database, users API and apigateway).
   * **docker-compose-dev.yml**: allows to launch the necessary resources to run the app in local (MySQL database, and users API).
+  * **dockerize.sh**: script that build an app docker local image and to run it as a docker container.
 * **postman**: postman collection and environments configuration.
 * **src**: source code.
     * **main**: